Jayapura Papua, Indonesia Travel Guide

 General Emergency: 112; Police: 110; Ambulance: 118; Emergency Fire services: 113.

-Jayapura is generally safe for tourists.
+Jayapura is typically safe for visitors.
 However, petty crime, like pickpocketing or bag snatching, can occur in crowded areas.
 Be aware of your surroundings.

 Travel insurance is highly suggested.
-Ensure your policy covers medical emergencies, trip cancellation, and lost belongings.
+Ensure your policy includes coverage for medical emergencies, trip cancellation, and lost belongings.

 Including evacuation to a better-equipped facility or home country.